 Warning: Some unpaper features cause multiple input or output files to be consumed or produced.
-OCRmyPDF requires unpaper to consume one file and produce one file.
-An deviation from that condition will result in errors.
+OCRmyPDF requires unpaper to consume one file and produce one file; errors will result if this assumption is not met.

 Note: unpaper uses uncompressed PBM/PGM/PPM files for its intermediate files.
 For large images or documents, it can take a lot of temporary disk space.